jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_install.md

 ---
-title: Install Spotlight Enterprise
+title: Install Spotlight on SQL Server Enterprise
 tags: [setup]
 keywords: setup, install
-summary: "A minimal Spotlight Enterprise deployment consists of a Spotlight Diagnostic Server (to collect Spotlight data), a Spotlight Client (to view Spotlight data) and a Playback Database (to store recent history).
-These components are installed by the Spotlight Enterprise installer."
+summary: "A minimal Spotlight on SQL Server Enterprise deployment consists of a Spotlight Diagnostic Server (to collect Spotlight data), a Spotlight Client (to view Spotlight data) and a Playback Database (to store recent history).
+These components are installed by the Spotlight on SQL Server Enterprise installer."
 sidebar: p_enterprise_sidebar
 permalink: enterprise_install.html
 folder: SpotlightEnterprise